livingfluids/SbmBloodFoam/README.md

 The time-step and data input/output control is specified in the _controlDict_, which is also found in the _system_ folder.
 More information regarding the tutorial cases can be found in their individual README.md files.

+## Monitoring the residuals

+## Postprocessing results using sampleDict

 ## Screenshots

 Here are some results that were generated using our solvers: